 While the suspended nature of a hammock is often cited as a benefit for avoiding impacting sensitive ground vegetation, I’m not so convinced.
 We’ll talk about this a bit later.

-Even with a good underquilt, hammocks are very susceptible to heat loss.
+Even with a good underquilt, hammocks are susceptible to heat loss.
 They’re particularly crippled in cold and windy weather where you’ll need the best (and priciest) underquilts to stay warm due to the wind blowing under and around you.

 Price, when compared to high-end tents, tends to be about on-par for an equal quality hammock.
 When we’re going for the lightest, smallest, highest performance hammock camping setup it can easily cost ~$1,000 or more.
 The same is true of finding an exceptional quality lightweight tent made from cutting-edge materials.